-As part of its ongoing activities and strategic development, the Group processes and maintains significant volumes of personal data in a complex and innovative technological environment.
+Risk identification Risk management As part of its ongoing activities and strategic development, the Group processes and maintains significant volumes of personal data in a complex and innovative technological environment.
 As such, the Group could be exposed to malicious external uses or attacks.

-In an aggressive competitive environment, the Group also ensures, within the context of its activities, a balance between using personal data for commercial purposes and protecting the privacy of its customers.
+In an aggressive competitive environment, the Group also ensures, within the context of its activities, a balance between using personal data for commercial purposes and protecting the privacy of its customers. des Libertés - French data protection authority).

-In 2017, Fnac Darty appointed a Group Data Protection Officer (DPO) with the CNIL (Commission Nationale de l'Informatique et des Libertés - French data protection authority).
 Two people were employed to strengthen the data protection team.
 Each country subsidiary also has a Data Protection Officer or person responsible for monitoring this issue.
-Specific governance of personal data protection has been implemented across the entire scope of the business.
+Specific governance of personal data protection has been implemented across the entire scope of the As part of a continuous improvement process, an action plan is